NYU-IEP-2022-2023-Assignments/Lab3-Shared-Data/README.md

-# Lab4-Shared-Data
+# Lab3-Shared-Data

 **IMPORTANT** This data repository has public access.
 Anything you put in it can be seen by anyone, anywhere!
 Don't put anything personal or private in here!

-This repository is to upload your processed json files to share with the class
+Please upload your *_angle.txt files from lab3

 assignment link: https://classroom.github.com/a/MUTgJgYK